MarlinFirmware/Marlin/Marlin/example_configurations/Prusa/MK3/README.md

 for questions or feedback is the #Marlin channel in the  ["602 Wasteland" Discord server](https://discord.gg/R848Xn).
 Please read the rules there before posting.

+The firmware itself is maintained on the [PrusaOwners/Marlin repository on Github](https://github.com/PrusaOwners/Marlin)

 The team also contributes to the [PrusaOwners Wiki](https://github.com/PrusaOwners/prusaowners/wiki) which contains a wealth of information on the Prusa MK3 printer.

+## Why would I use this firmware?

+An obvious question is: why would someone want to use this firmware over the Prusa-provided firmware.
+Prusa's firmware itself is a "fork" of Marlin.
+At some point years ago, someone at Prusa made a copy of the Marlin firmware, and then Prusa proceeded to make changes to it for their purposes.
+Unfortunately, as happens often with forks of open source projects, the two projects have continued to diverge.
+This means that Prusa has not been able to take advantage of thew new Marlin features, for example, Linear Advance 1.5.

+So the first reason to choose this firmware is if you want to take advantage of the newer features in recent releases of Marlin, which in all likelihood Prusa will never support.

+The second reason you might want this firmware is because we are prioritizing stability over new features.
+While no-one writes bug-free code, our goal is to maintain a stable core feature set and above all to listen to the community and prioritize bug fixes over new features.

+The third reason is that our intent is to keep this repo in sync with Marlin.
+We will work hard to get any changes integrated back to Marlin, in the spirit of open source, and also to ensure future Marlin fixes and features can be readily integrated.

+### Additional Features over Prusa

+This section lists some of the benefits over Prusa

+* Linear Advance 1.5
+* S-Curve acceleration
+* Improved PINDA g-code support supports timeout, explicit cooldown and warmup, smoothed temperature measurements, serial console output integrated with other temperatures, and LCD status display.

+TODO - lots to document here

+## Project Goals

+The team started this project with the following goals in mind:

+* Create a Prusa MK3 compatible firmware based on the most recent stable release of Marlin, supporting all the features of Marlin that have become available since Prusa forked from that.
+* Maintain a stable release without bugs in the core feature-set.
+* Prioritize the core extensions needed to make a usable MK3 firmware.
+So for example, we focused on getting the PINDA probe working fully, but have a lower priority adding features like Power Panic.
+* Provide a good base firmware for those wishing to develop a firmware for Prusa clones or spin-offs.
+The Marlin firmware is designed to be easily customizable for use across a huge range of printers.
+We want to provide a firmware that users of variants of the MK3 can easily tweak to support their specific needs.
+* Listen to community feedback, and prefer high-priority bug fixes over adding new features.
+* Where possible, work to merge code changes back into the Marlin repo.
+This means minimizing changes to Marlin to those that are needed to support actual features.
+It also means following the [Marlin Coding Standards](http://marlinfw.org/docs/development/coding_standards.html)

+The following are not goals for this project:

+* To create an exact clone of Prusa's firmware.
+For example, the LCD status screen has the Marlin layout, not Prusa's.
+The menus are Marlin menus, not Prusas.
+Changes to both those things are possible, but they make it harder to re-integrate our changes back into Marlin.

 ## Building the firmware for the Prusa i3 MK3